Overview of Pennsylvania Taxes

 A financial advisor in Pennsylvania can help you understand how taxes fit into your overall financial goals.
 Financial advisors can also help with investing and financial planning - including retirement, homeownership, insurance and more - to make sure you are preparing for the future.

 Pennsylvania Income Tax

 Pennsylvania utilizes a “flat tax” system.
-This means that every taxpayer in the state, regardless of their level of income, pays the same percentage of their taxable income in income taxes — 3.07%.
-Among the seven states with a flat income tax, that is the lowest rate.
+This means that every taxpayer in the state, regardless of their level of income, pays the same percentage of their taxable income in state income taxes.
+That rate is 3.07%.

 Local Earned Income Tax

 Municipalities in Pennsylvania can collect income taxes of their own, called a “Local Earned Income Tax.”
-While small cities collect a tax of no more than 2% — in many places, the rate is just 1% — larger cities can (and do) collect more.
+While small cities collect a tax of no more than 2% (in many places, the rate is just 1%), larger cities typically collect more.
 Below are the local earned income tax rates for Pennsylvania’s largest cities.